10 June 2016

-Robert was therefore a great-grandson of King Edward IV’s baseborn son Arthur on his paternal grandmother’s side, and also a great-grandson of Arthur’s second wife Honor on his paternal grandfather’s side.
+Robert was therefore a great-grandson of Edward IV’s baseborn son Arthur on his paternal grandmother’s side, and a great-grandson of Arthur’s second wife Honor on his paternal grandfather’s side.

 Clear as mud?
-Pedigrees resembled pretzels in these days of early death and serial marriage.
+Pedigrees resembled pretzels in those days of early death and serial marriage.

 Here’s where the fun really begins.
-When Queen Elizabeth died in 1603 without an (acknowledged) heir, Robert Basset believed that his diluted drop of bastard Plantagenet blood was enough to qualify him for the throne, over the legitimate descendant of Henry VII, King James VI of Scotland.
+When Queen Elizabeth Tudor died in 1603 without an acknowledged heir, Robert Basset believed that his diluted drop of bastard Plantagenet blood was enough to qualify him for the throne, over the legitimate descendant of Henry VII and his wife Elizabeth (Plantagenet) of York, Edward’s legitimate daughter and Arthur’s half-sister.
+This descendant was King James VI of Scotland.

 Robert Basset was delusional.

-James was the candidate backed by the Cecils – both the late minister William and his son Robert, who stepped into his deceased father’s shoes at the end of Elizabeth’s reign.
+James was the candidate backed by my ex-in-laws the Cecils, both the Lord Treasurer William (Lord Burghley) while he lived and his son Robert, who stepped into his deceased father’s still-warm shoes near the end of Elizabeth’s reign.

-Nicholas Hill, our man from Merchant-Taylors’ and my ex-factotum, supported Basset in his fantasy.
-In the highlighted text above you can see that Basset was another of Hill’s favourite sort: a rich man with liberal spending habits.
-Of course Hill was going to go along with his meal ticket’s whim.
+Nicholas Hill, our man from Merchant-Taylors’ and my ex-factotum, supported Basset in his addled fantasy.
+In the yellow highlighted text above you can see that Basset was another example of Hill’s favourite sort of mark: a rich man with liberal spending habits.
+Of course Hill was going to play along with the whim of his meal ticket.

 When the the Lame Plot failed, Basset found it wise to flee to France, and Hill to Rotterdam.
-Basset was hit with fines that cost him most of his patrimony, before he was eventually allowed to return to England.
-Hill remained an exile until he took his own life in about 1610.
+Basset was hit with fines that cost him most of what was left of his inheritance, before he was eventually allowed to return to England.
+Nicholas Hill remained an exile until he took his own life in about 1610.

-* More Pedigree Pretzels: Elizabeth Woodville Grey was the Lancastrian widow who married the Yorkist king Edward IV and became the unpopular Queen of England, mother of the Princes in the Tower, and Henry VII’s mother-in-law.
-Arthur Plantagenet’s wife Elizabeth was a Grey by birth.
+* More Pedigree Pretzels: Elizabeth Woodville Grey was the Lancastrian widow who married the Yorkist king Edward IV and became the unpopular Queen of England, mother of the Princes in the Tower and Henry VII’s mother-in-law.
+Arthur Plantagenet’s first wife Elizabeth was a Grey by birth.
 Same family though.

 Still hungry?
 Arthur’s Elizabeth had previously been married to Edmund Dudley, Henry VII’s hated henchman.
 That marriage ended when Dudley got the axe at the beginning of Henry VIII’s reign.
-Elizabeth was therefore grandmother to Robert Dudley, 1st Earl of Leicester, Bess’s favourite and my sometime rival.
+Elizabeth and Edmund were the paternal grandparents of Robert Dudley, 1st Earl of Leicester, Bess’s favourite and my sometime rival at court.

-Elizabeth Grey Dudley Plantagenet lost her first husband Edmund, her eldest son John (1st Duke of Northumberland), her grandson Guildford (John’s son and Leicester’s older brother), and her granddaughter-in-law Jane Grey (Guildford’s wife the Nine Days’ Queen, who was a great-great-granddaughter of Elizabeth Woodville Grey!), all to the executioner’s blade.
-Perhaps fortunately for Elizabeth, she predeceased all but her husband.
+Elizabeth Grey Dudley Plantagenet lost her first husband Edmund Dudley, her eldest son John Dudley (1st Duke of Northumberland), her grandson Guildford Dudley (John’s son and Leicester’s older brother), and her granddaughter-in-law Jane Grey Dudley (Guildford’s wife the Nine Days Queen, who was a great-great-granddaughter of Elizabeth Woodville Grey!), all to the executioner’s blade.
+Perhaps fortunately for Elizabeth, she predeceased all but the husband.

 Those Dudleys were an ambitious bunch.
 Makes your head spin.
 Hopefully not all the way off.

-- Danmonii Orientales Illustres: or, The Worthies of Devon
+- Danmonii Orientales Illustres: or, The Worthies of Devon [archive.org]